lagotto/MDC/README.md

-## repository for dash github site and dash issues.
+## repository for the "Making Data Count" project, funded by the NSF.
+Project partners are PLOS, UC3 at CDL, and DataONE.